2.30 Ithaca College Purchasing Card Policy

 The College’s Purchasing Card shall not be used for the following types of transactions or purchases.
 Note: This list is intended to be representative, not comprehensive:

 • Cash Advances

-• Consultants, Freelancers, or Contractors – individuals who are hired to perform a specific service or provide highly specialized advice or professional expertise.
-There are tax and insurance issues related to these types of payments.
+• Consultants, Freelancers, or Contractors – individuals who are hired to perform a specific service or provide highly specialized advice or professional expertise, which may require a contract and legal review.
+There are tax and insurance requirements related to these types of payments.
 If you are unsure whether or not an individual is a consultant contact the Program Administrator.

 • Capital Assets – a capital asset is an item that is permanent in nature having a useful life of no less than 5 years, is tangible, and is held for purposes other than investment or resale

 • Security Systems – these systems must be coordinated through the Ithaca College Campus Safety Office

 A cardholder who makes unauthorized purchases or carelessly uses their Purchasing Card may be personally liable for the total dollar amount of such unauthorized use plus any administrative fees charged by the issuing financial institution in connection with the misuse.
 The cardholder will be subject to disciplinary actions as outlined under the misuse section.

 Making a Purchase or Return

 Purchasing Cards can be used as payment for business related goods or services from a “Supplier of Choice” within the guidelines of this policy and any additional guidelines outlined by your department.